home-assistant/home-assistant.io/source/_integrations/opower.markdown

 - Current bill electric cost to date
 - Current bill electric forecasted usage (for the first few days of the bill this is 0)
 - Current bill electric forecasted cost (for the first few days of the bill this is 0)
-- Typical monthly electric usage
+- Typical monthly electric usage (based on the same month for previous years, not populated for accounts younger than a year)
-- Typical monthly electric cost
+- Typical monthly electric cost (based on the same month for previous years, not populated for accounts younger than a year)

 For gas: